Step 1 – Identifying key terms

 There are a variety of databases for finding and accessing journal articles which could be helpful for your assignment.

-Both of these databases contain almost exclusively sources which are academic/scholarly and/or peer-reviewed.
+Scopus contains almost exclusively sources which are academic/scholarly and/or peer-reviewed.
 Therefore, much of the evaluation work regarding accuracy and authority is already done.
-However, you will still need to think about relevancy, date, and reason for writing..
+However, you will still need to think about relevancy, date, and reason for writing.